laszlocph/gimlet-documentation/src/pages/docs/tutorials/frontend/next-js-deployment-tutorial.md

 You can deploy the Next.js frontend as a Web Application Template, and you'll need to select the Dockerfile container image option.

-Select the GitHub Container Registry option in the Registry section.
+Select the Gimlet Registry option in the Registry section.

 Make sure that your `next.config.js` file has `output: 'export'` set, and that the exposed port matches the value specified in the Dockerfile.